 This is definitely something to buy local vs. online due to the shipping weight.
 You can pickup a gallon bottle of the -20°F rated blue stuff for about $3 USD at the local auto parts store or gas stations.

 If your cars washer system is full of plain water, you’ll want to purge that out with the new fluid.
 You could use a vacuum extractor and suck out the old water from the reservoir, or pump it through until dry (careful not to kill your washer pump doing this in one continuous pump).
+Check out Mike’s article on how to Siphon out the old fluid here.
 Then refill the reservoir with the winterized fluid and then take the time to run the wipers/sprayers until it is spraying the new solution (you’ll smell the ethanol a bit in the mist).
 This way you can be sure all the hoses and pumps are full of the new solution.
 Ahh, and do this step BEFORE you wash the car since spraying all this around will make a mess.

 Your tires are made of rubber, and leaving tires loaded in the same position for months can leave them with ‘Flat Spots’ that may never go away.
 In the spring when you go to drive her for the first time you’ll feel like you a bumping along and there will likely be vibrations galore through the steering wheel and seat of your pants.
 Your round tires are now only MOSTLY round, except for that 8” flat spot.